MorningLightMountain713/fluxwallet/docs/_static/manuals.install.rst

 -------------------------------

-If you use the library in other software and want to change file locations and other settings you can specify a location for a config file in the BCL_CONFIG_FILE:
+If you use the library in other software and want to change file locations and other settings you can specify a location for a config file in the FW_CONFIG_FILE:

 .. code-block:: python

-    os.environ['BCL_CONFIG_FILE'] = '/var/www/blocksmurfer/fluxwallet.ini'
+    os.environ['FW_CONFIG_FILE'] = '/var/www/blocksmurfer/fluxwallet.ini'

 Tweak fluxwallet